wxcctechsummit/wxcclabguides/LTRCCT-2012/Lab0.md

 > Once Webex Contact Center Org is onboarded with the admin user, you should be able to login to control hub portal, using the credentials you have created .

-- Login to control Hub using the credentials given, Below is control hub landing page.
+- Login to control Hub using the credentials given.

 <img align="middle" src="Images/Lab0/CH_Landing.jpg" width="1000" />

+>Below is control hub landing page

 - In the  **Control hub** Click **Users** from the left menu and make sure the user you logged in with is present here

 <img align="middle" src="Images/Lab0/CH_User.jpg" width="1000" />

 -  Click on the  **admin Users** scroll Down and click **Edit Licenses** and again click on **Edit Licenses**  and click on **Contact Center** and make sure the user is licensed as premium Agent and Administration option is enabled

 > User with premium Agent license can log in as Agent as well as perform Admin tasks